 Managing remote teams is a challenge by definition.
-We proved this by own thorny experience during a recent project where Logicify PM was to lead a remote team of sub-contractors and decided to share our best practices and the lessons we studied along the way.
-This article would be useful for CTOs hiring remote teams, Project Managers leading such teams and for team members working remotely as sub-contractors.
+We proved this by own thorny experience and decided to share our best practices for coopration with remote subcontractors.
+This article would be useful for business owners and CTOs hiring remote teams, Project Managers leading such teams and for team members working remotely as sub-contractors.

 Hiring remote teams is a regular practice in software services outsourcing.
-Logicify software development teams also work remotely with clients who reside abroad.
+Logicify software development teams also work remotely with clients from abroad.
 This was the case for one of our FinTech projects: Logicify team worked as a remote subcontractor of a US-based client.
 The project was long-lasting, and the team on Logicify side comprised developers, quality assurance specialists, and technical support managers led by a project manager (PM).
-In aid of developing an integration with a new financial system, the client decided to staff another remote team.
-It was recruited in Bulgaria, and Logicify team had to cooperate with it to develop the integration.
-As there was no manager on Bulgarian side, Logicify PM had to shoulder all the organizational and technical management, like specification and deliverables, and represent the customer’s interests for both teams, and vice versa.
+To develop a new integration, the U.S. client hired another remote vendor, from Bulgaria.
+We at Logicify, had to cooperate with this vendor and develop the integration together.
+As there was no manager on Bulgarian side, Logicify PM took all the organizational and technical management, like specification and deliverables.

-Since being a part of such a triangular work model was a new experience for Logicify, we raised a few bumps along the way.
-So, we decided to share the challenges faced and the lessons learned from this mode of cooperation as well as our best work practices that proved effective yet again during this project.
+Being a part of such a triangular work model was a new experience for Logicify, and we definitely raised a few bumps along the way.
+So, we decided to share the challenges faced and the lessons learned from this mode of cooperation as well as our best work practices that proved effective for us.

-Managing a remote team, which is a challenge by itself, in this project, has coupled with other issues we could not foresee before we started our mutual work with the newly hired team.
-Since this was the first-time experience for Logicify Project Manager to manage both an on-site dev team and a remote one, she had a hard time aligning both teams’ needs and the customer’s expectations on the project.
-As a result, this was not always possible to provide 100% accurate ETA or anticipate difficulties that any of the teams would face working on the integration.
+Managing a remote team, which is a challenge by itself, in this project, has coupled with other issues we could not foresee back then.
+Since this was the first-time experience for Logicify Project Manager to manage both an on-site dev team and a remote one at a time, she had a hard time aligning both teams’ needs and the customer’s expectations.
+As a result, this was not always possible to provide 100% accurate ETA or anticipate difficulties any of the teams faced.

 Another tough aspect of the manager’s work concerned treating both teams equally and staying non-biased when working with every team member, regardless of their location, achievements, or failures.
-However, the largest intricacy the PM had to manage was a result of opposite approaches to programming each of the teams had.
+However, the largest concern of Logicify PM was varied approaches to programming each of the teams had.
 At Logicify, we stick to an unwritten code of dev ethics, which presupposes cleanliness of the source code, daily code merging, commenting on the code where necessary, no copy-pasting of the source code.
-Our remote colleagues, in some instances, failed to follow these cooperation norms.
+Our remote colleagues, in some instances, failed to follow these norms.
 What is more, they preferred using obsolete technologies or already retired versions of the programming tools, which complicated the whole process for all team members.

-Yes, we used to be green in managing and cooperating with remote teams; yet, there were a few Logicify best practices we applied when working with our Bulgarian colleagues.
-And these practices proved effective once again.
-They included but were not limited to:
+Yes, we used to be green in managing a remote team; yet, there were a few Logicify best practices we used when working with our Bulgarian colleagues.
+These practices proved effective once again:

-- fair play inside Logicify team, between Logicify team and the client, and between Logicify and Bulgarian teams.
-This is the foremost rule we apply to whatever project we undertake, and we have never failed with such an approach.
+- fair play inside Logicify team, between Logicify team and the client, and between Logicify and third-party teams — our foremost rule in whatever project we undertake.

-- developing a sense of project ownership among both teams.
-We strongly believe that proper “doer” culture is impossible without being a part of client’s own business.
+- developing a sense of project ownership.
+We strongly believe that proper dev culture is impossible without being a part of client’s own business.
 So we try our best to align our value system and goals with those of the client.
 This FinTech project was no exception.

-- daily stand-ups and weekly status calls between two teams.
+- daily stand-ups and weekly status calls between the teams.
 No surprise, performance checkups have value when it comes to efficiency.
-Daily touch points of both remote teams allowed the Project Manager to always stay on top of the events.
-The team members, on the other hand, knew there was a support channel in place if they encountered a problem or had questions.
-Through these calls, both teams and the customer gained insight into the progress of the project and what to look forward to over the next couple of days.
+Daily touch points allow to always stay on top of the events.
+The team members, on the other hand, know there was a support channel in place if they encounter a problem or have questions.
+Through these calls, both teams and the customer gain insight into the progress of the project and what to look forward to.

-When the newly hired team was to come onboard, we should have minded a few peculiar aspects of cooperation.
+When the newly hired team came onboard, we should have minded a few aspects of cooperation.
 However, due to lack of experience in such a mode of work, we failed to do this from the very beginning.
-And we have indeed adopted this lesson for further projects of the same kind.
+And we have indeed learned this lesson for further projects.
 Now you could learn from our experience not to fall into the same trap.
 So, as a team that was more experienced in project-specific ins and outs, we should have taken care of the following aspects:

-- We should have taken part in interviewing the new team members.
+- We should have interviewed the new team members.
 We had a long relationship with the client, so this was wholesome for the Project Manager and the technical lead of Logicify team to take part in interviewing the new team members and check their professional level.
 A test assignment could have been the most efficient way to prove the candidates’ skills and motivation.

-- We should have outlined the areas of responsibilities inside the teams, between the teams and the PMs before we started to work together.
+- We should have outlined the areas of responsibilities inside and between the teams before we started to work together.
 This could have ensured there were no serious misconception along the way.

 - The technical lead from Logicify side should have done regular code reviews starting from day-one.
 This way, we could have ensured the source code written by Bulgarian colleagues aligned with the specification and overall project design before it was merged with whatever Logicify dev guys wrote.